applanga/applanga-cli/README.md

 	brew upgrade applanga
 ```

-## Usage

-### Initialize Project
+## Initialize Project

 To initialize a new project the API token is needed.
-It can be found in the App under "App Settings" on https://applanga.com
+It can be found in the App under **App Settings** on the [Applanga Dashboard](https://dashboard.applanga.com).

 The project can then be initialized by running the following in the project directory: